ondrej-silha/Scalping-panel/README.md

-Scalping panel for Ctrader
+Scalping panel for cTrader
 =
-Easy order entry panel for the ctrader trading platform.
+Easy order entry panel for the cTrader trading platform.
 The panel will enable quick placement of a pending order by clicking directly on a chart with predefined stoploss and take profit.

 Futures
 -